 So who shot what?
 The color scenes are Fleming's.
 Vidor's scenes are most of the black-and-white/sepia Kansas scenes.
 The only thing Thorpe had in the film are close-ups of the Scarecrow.
 Finally, Cukor was just an advisor.
 He cleaned the makeup off of Dorothy and did some work with the costumes.

-#12 on The Best Movies for Familiessee more on The Wizard of Oz
+#22 on The Most Rewatchable Moviessee more on The Wizard of Oz

 Fired Director: George Cukor